 The current Investment Act of Nepal restricts foreign investment on variety of areas contributing to imbalance between consumer demand and supply of agricultural produce.
 This is one of the major factors contributing to rise in imports of staple food items from India and other household items from China.
-Economically active-age-group find attractive to migrating elsewhere for employment for livelihood and better wage than available in rural Nepal.
+The economically active-age-group find it attractive to migrate elsewhere for employment, livelihood, and better wage than what is available in rural Nepal.
 This may have contributed to low level of capital mobilization for investment and employment in small and medium size enterprises (SMEs).
-SMEs are the back bone for stable national economy.
+SMEs are the backbone for a stable national economy.
 This sector provides general economic security.
-The business investment climate and managing nation's economy must, thus, reform with sense of realism and open mind is necessary.
+The business investment climate and managing nation's economy must, thus, reform with sense of realism and an open mind.

 Investment laws relating to Foreign Investment and Technology Transfer Act and Industrial Enterprises Act, both enacted during 2049 (1992), somewhat appears restrictive with several investment areas with long list of 'Areas Prohibited for Foreign Investment List'.
 These laws have not spurred high investment, contributing to long term sustainable economic growth.
 One of the reasons may be that small and medium size industries (with high capital requirements) appear to be reserved to Nepali nationals thus limiting foreign direct investment.
-Parallelly, industrial investment performance of the last two decades indicates that such a trend will continue in future unless there is significant changes in investment climate.
-Therefore, it is necessary to revisit the existing laws beginning with Foreign Investment and Technology Transfer Act and other closely related laws.
+Similarly, industrial investment performance of the last two decades indicates that such a trend will continue in future unless there are significant changes in the investment climate.
+Therefore, it is necessary to revisit the existing laws beginning with the Foreign Investment and Technology Transfer Act and other closely related laws.
 The revisions need to mainly focus on simplifying regulating measures while getting rid of restrictive measures and encourage foreign direct investors' participation in all economic areas.

-Nepal is facing a severe problem of rising trade deficit with India, for imports are rising disproportionately rapidly while exports have plummeted in recent years.
+Nepal is facing a severe problem of rising trade deficit with India, for imports are rising disproportionately and rapidly while exports have plummeted in recent years.
 Imports of food items and petroleum products have increased much more than before.
 This is leading to a situation of economic crisis.
 In view of this, excluding defense and national security, the draft proposal for foreign investment bill recommends that foreign investment areas should be open to all economic sectors.